-While the exact cause of giant cell tumors remains unknown, in some cases, they have been linked to Paget disease.
-Paget disease of the bone is a chronic bone disorder in which bones become enlarged and deformed.
+While the exact cause of giant cell tumors remains unknown.
+In some cases, they have been linked to Paget disease of bone.
+This is a chronic bone disorder in which bones become enlarged and misshapen.

 The following are the most common symptoms of a giant cell tumor.
 However, each person may experience symptoms differently.
 Symptoms may include:

-The symptoms of a giant cell tumor may look like other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of a giant cell tumor may look like other medical problems.
+Always talk with your healthcare provider for a diagnosis.

 In addition to a complete medical history and physical exam, other tests may include:

-Specific treatment for giant cell tumors will be determined by your doctor based on:
+Specific treatment for giant cell tumors will be determined by your healthcare provider based on: